 Darshana Shah, PhD

 This program is a new initiative started by the learning communities to help us understand and develop our leadership skills.
 These skills include communication (Verbal and Nonverbal), emotional Intelligence, self-awareness, conflict resolution, building and influencing teams, developing others, and collaboration.
-You will develop and explore these skills during a two-part program.
-The first part will focus on personal development and will take place during the fall semester.
-Resources are provided in the links below to help aid you in this development.
-The second part will focus on interpersonal development.
-This development will occur during a large group exercise hosted in the spring semester.
+You will develop and explore these skills during a self-guided program.
+This program will focus on personal development of your leadership skills and will hopefully help you uncover ways to improve you leadership.